JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 ### Controlling Downloads by the Gradle Plugin
 As mentioned in the section about [configuring the IntelliJ Platform](#configuring-the-gradle-plugin-for-building-intellij-platform-plugin-projects) used for building plugin projects, the Gradle plugin will fetch the version of the IntelliJ Platform specified by the default or by the `intellij` attributes.
-Standardizing the versions of the Gradle plugin and Gradle system across projects will minimize the time spent downloading versions.
+Standardizing the versions of the Gradle plugin and the Gradle system across projects will minimize the time spent downloading versions.

-There are controls for managing the `gradle-intellij-plugin` version, and the version of Gradle itself.
+There are controls for managing the `gradle-intellij-plugin` version, and the version of the Gradle itself.
 The plugin version is defined in the `plugins {}` section of a project's `build.gradle` file.
-The version of Gradle is defined in `<PROJECT ROOT>/gradle/wrapper/gradle-wrapper.properties`.
+The version of the Gradle is defined in `<PROJECT ROOT>/gradle/wrapper/gradle-wrapper.properties`.

 ### Patching the Plugin Configuration File
 A plugin project's `plugin.xml` file has element values that are "patched" at build time from the attributes of the `patchPluginXml` task ([Patching DSL](https://github.com/JetBrains/gradle-intellij-plugin#patching-dsl)).